erbill/partner/docs/passbook.md

 ## Why it is great?

-PassBook is an amazing way of keeping track of ever-growing and updating passwords.
+PASSW*RD B**K is an amazing way of keeping track of ever-growing and updating passwords.

 Comes with tips on;